BatuhanAydoner/KGU-1/README.md

 ## To Do
 - [x] Create Login & SignUp Page
-- [ ] Optimize All Images & Change Animation of Login View's Components
+- [x] Fix Back to Login Page bug & Change Animation of Login View's Components
-- [ ] Fix Back to Login Page bug
+- [ ] Optimize All Images

 ## Project setup